What are the best Oculus Rift games? Check out our picks below!

-It was over six years ago now that a small group of people gathered together to run a Kickstarter campaign for a first-of-its-kind VR headset.
+It was over seven years ago now that a small group of people gathered together to run a Kickstarter campaign for a first-of-its-kind VR headset.
 They raised nearly $2.5 million and the Oculus Rift was born.
-Fast forward to 2018 and the Rift has been on the market for two and a half years and amassed an impressive ecosystem of games in that time.
-We’re here to pick the 25 best.
+Fast forward to 2021 and the Rift has been on the market for four and a half years and amassed an impressive ecosystem of games in that time.
+We’re here to pick the 25 best Oculus Rift games.

 With that said, here are UploadVR’s 25 best Oculus Rift games.

 The Best Oculus Rift Games